 - divorce, etc.

-The possibilities of the trust agreement depend largely on the country where the agreement was concluded.
-If it is offshore, such as the Cook Islands, Belize, it can be argued that the assets are well protected.
-Offshore guarantees complete confidentiality, do not recognize the decisions of foreign courts, while the statute of limitations is very short.
-Until the creditor finds a debtor, draws up the documents, time will pass, the claim will not be accepted.
+The possibilities of the trust agreement depend primarily on the country where the contract was concluded.
+If it is offshore, such as the Cook Islands or Belize, it can be argued that the assets are well protected.
+Offshore guarantees complete confidentiality and do not recognize the decisions of foreign courts, while the statute of limitations is very short.
+Until the creditor finds a debtor and draws up the documents, time will pass, and the claim will not be accepted.

 There is no need to be afraid that you will lose control of the property if you transfer the assets to the trustee.
 You can draw up an agreement under which you will be the beneficiary and receive distributions.
-After the trust ends, the settlor can regain full control of the assets.
-You can also draw up a maximum control trust deed whereby the settlor becomes the manager with full access to the assets.
+After the trust ends, the settlor can regain complete control of the assets.
+You can also draw up a maximum control trust deed whereby the settlor becomes the manager with full asset access.

 Disadvantage of an offshore trust

-Wherever a trust structure is set up, it must comply with the laws of the country of incorporation.
-It is important to understand that a trust can protect assets, but not hide them.
-Now there is a strong campaign against money laundering, because of which more and more offshore companies adhere to an agreement to exchange financial information.
+Wherever a trust structure is set up, it must comply with the country's incorporation laws.
+Understanding that a trust can protect assets but not hide them is essential.
+There is a vigorous campaign against money laundering; thus, more and more offshore companies adhere to an agreement to exchange financial information.

 Countries that refuse to share information are blacklisted, which makes it difficult to operate in the international market.
-Therefore, if you register a trust, carefully study the laws of the offshore - is there an opportunity to legally not pay tax and how to do it.
+Therefore, if you register a trust, carefully study the laws of the offshore to find out whether there is an opportunity to legally not pay tax, and how to do it.
 For example, many offshore jurisdictions exempt foreign businesses that operate out of the country from taxes.

 Among other disadvantages are the following:

-- A trust will cost more to establish than a normal company, and it has a more complicated structure, management, and maintenance methods.
+- A trust will cost more to establish than a regular company, and it has a more complicated structure, management, and maintenance methods.

 - Banks are reluctant to meet with trusts, often refusing loans.

-- Preservation of assets fully depends on the trustee, so it is important not to make a mistake in choosing a trustee.
+- Preservation of assets entirely depends on the trustee, so it is vital to avoid making a mistake in choosing a trustee.

-- It is more difficult to attract investors to a trust than to an average company, where there is no difficulty in identifying the real owner.
+- It is more difficult to attract investors to a trust than to an average company, where there is no difficulty in identifying the actual owner.